Frequently Asked Questions:

 6. Are herbs safe?

-Definitely.
+Definitely, when given to you by an experienced herbalist.
 I have had extensive training on herb/drug interactions.
 I'm also an RN, so I understand how western medication works in the body.
-AcupunctureWorkz uses a US based company for its herbal products and they are safe.
+AcupunctureWorkz uses a US based company for its herbal products and they are safe (Golden Flower Chinese Herbs, MediHerbs, and Standard Process products).

 7. Do you use needles more than once?